 The next day, all corpses have disappeared from the streets.
 We do not know where they were taken, but their images are still present on those poles, unable to unsee those scenes, and no matter what I do to forget them, just closing my eyes recreates the whole scene once more, for a thousand times.

-And what is even more horrifying, is that you can hear the voices of the crucified men as they talk!
-Yes they are dead, yet, they ate talking!
-They tell their stories, what they were doing when they were alive?
+What is even more horrifying, is that you can hear the voices of the crucified men as they talk!
+Yes they are dead, yet, they were talking loudly!
+They were telling their stories, what they were doing when they were alive?
 Who they saw last?
 What was their last meal?
 Who did they talked to last?
 What they had in mind for their lunch?
 What they had in mind for dinner?
 What they would like to do first thing after liberation?
 Their dreams? ..
 Thousands of questions could be heard coming off of their silent mouths and open eyes.

 At the Eastern bank of Mosul, and the areas close to the battlefields, ISIL is confiscating houses and turn them into military barracks, and place their car bombs on the streets among occupied houses.
 People live an unfathomable fear for their lives.